aws-samples/eks-workshop-developers/website/docs/eks/python/access-app.md

 ```
 All your pods should be in the "Running" state.
 If they're not, you will need to troubleshoot the deployment before proceeding.

-## 2. Get the Application Loadbalancer URL
+## 2. Get the Application Load Balancer URL

-Run the following command to get Application Loadbalancer URL:
+Run the following command to get the URL:

 ```bash
 kubectl get ingress -n my-cool-app